Cray-HPE/docs-csm/operations/firmware/FAS_Paradise.md

 ## Update Paradise `pld_active` procedure

-**IMPORTANT:** The update of the target `pld_active` should only be applied to blade 1 (i.e. x3000c0s3b1) - applying to other blades at the same time may cause issues.
-To use the `FASUpdate.py script`, use the `--xnames` flag to specify b1.
+**IMPORTANT:** The update of the target `pld_active` should only be applied to blade 1 (i.e. `x3000c0s3b1`) - applying to other blades at the same time may cause issues.
+To use the `FASUpdate.py script`, use the `--xnames` flag to specify `b1`.

 The [`FASUpdate.py script`](FASUpdate_Script.md) can be used to update `pld_active` - use recipe `foxconn_nodeBMC_pld.json`

-To update using a JSON file and the Cray CLI, use this example JSON file and follow the [Updating Paradise Firmaware with JSON and the Cray CLI Procedure](#update-paradise-firmware-using-json-file-and-cray-cli)
+To update using a JSON file and the Cray CLI, use this example JSON file and follow the [Updating Paradise Firmware with JSON and the Cray CLI Procedure](#update-paradise-firmware-using-json-file-and-cray-cli)

 ```json
 {